What is Embezzlement?

-California embezzlement is a wobbler – it can be either a misdemeanor or a felony.
+This crime in California is a wobbler – it can be either a misdemeanor or a felony.
 Whether is it charged as a misdemeanor or a felony depends on the value and type of property that is stolen or borrowed.

 It is considered grand theft if the property is either: